Eldeston/Super-Duper-Vanilla/DOCUMENTATION.md

 | LINE           | defined |

 ### Disabled programs
    List of discarded and disabled programs.
-They typically have no other purposes other than disabling a program by using `discard;`.
+They typically have no other purposes other than disabling a program by using `discard;` + `return;`.
 This method is used to conveniently disable programs without using `shaders.properties` to disable the program per world.

 | Program Macros | Type    |
 | -------------- | ------- |